brotherhood-of-recursive-descent/tankism/README.md

 # tankism

-top down panzer game written in go
+A top down panzer game written in Go.

 ## devlog

-### 04/2022 Drawing a tank using ECS
+### 04/2022 Drawing a tank using Entity Component System(s) (ECS)

 > see 08892283bc67aabc710d610a02a6155b8704f25a

-Today we manages to implement a basic ECS system placing a tank entity on the world, drawing a sprite and make the tank shake.
+Today we implemented a basic ECS system placing a tank entity on the world, drawing a sprite and making the tank shake.

-The generic ecs part can be found at ```/lib/ecs/*``` and the actual systems and components of tankism at ```/game/ecs/*```.
+The generic ECS part can be found at ```/lib/ecs/*``` and the actual systems and components of tankism at ```/game/ecs/*```.

-Instead of having each object being responsible for drawing itself and updating the game logic there are systems that responsible for the behavior.
+Instead of having each game object being responsible for drawing itself and updating the game logic, there are systems that are responsible for the behavior.
 The data is stored in components.
 And the entities are a means of grouping components.
+This separation of concerns allows to decouple systems from other systems and entities from other entities.
+This is also an example of data-oriented design.

-This is the simple sprite render system
+Below is the simple sprite render system:
 ```go
 type SpriteRenderer struct {
 	EntityManager ecs.EntityManager